 this applies to all work undertaken from start to finish including preliminary details and advice, preparation, attendances, drafting, phone calls, correspondence, fax, legalisation and terminal work including the Notarial Register and Protocol.

 Additionally the client is responsible for all payments I make on your behalf.
 Typical examples are Legalisation fees payable to the Foreign & Commonwealth Office and/or Embassies, translators’/interpreters’ fees; Agents; couriers’ and/or special postage charges.
 However I shall not incur these without first obtaining your consent to do so.

 My charges are normally payable upon release of the notarised documentation, although subsequent work may remain to complete the matter.
-I accept payment by cash or immediate BACS transfer.
+I accept payment by cash, card or immediate BACS transfer.
 4.1 If you have negotiated a regular invoice account with me, I will issue my invoice to you with the completed documentation, for payment within fourteen days.
 4.2 Any queries concerning an invoice should be raised immediately upon receipt.
 4.3 In the event of payment not being made as requested, I reserve the right to decline to act any further on your behalf and/or to exercise a lien on any papers or documents which are in my possession, until payment has been made.